Flexible Work and Telework Arrangement Regulation 630

 9. Special Circumstances that Require Widespread Teleworking

-In the event of a catastrophic weather incident, an outbreak of a serious communicable disease, physical damage, destruction, or unavailability of the worksite due to fire or other unexpected condition, or other such significant emergencies, this telework policy may be implemented by the University administration on a more widespread basis.
+In the event of a catastrophic weather incident, an outbreak of a serious communicable disease, physical damage, destruction, or unavailability of the worksite due to fire or other unexpected condition, or other such significant emergencies, this telework regulation may be implemented by the University administration on a more widespread basis.
 In such cases, employees may be required to work from alternate sites off campus (including their homes) in order to meet the operational needs of the University.

-The chancellor or chancellor’s designee has authority to determine whether special circumstances exist to implement the telework policy on a required and more widespread basis.
+The chancellor or chancellor’s designee has authority to determine whether special circumstances exist to implement the telework regulation on a required and more widespread basis.
 The decision will be communicated to the entire campus community.

 The implementation of this provision would typically occur for no more than thirty (30) days.
 If the University determines that a special circumstances provision should last longer than thirty (30) days, renewal decisions will be made in increments up to thirty (30) days.
 This will give both the University and the affected employees with reasonable notice of the duration of this provision.
 (For example, a Category Three (3) hurricane may require three (3) weeks of teleworking whereas a smallpox pandemic may require a longer period of time.)